deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17215/index.md

 ![](charts/charts_9_0.png "🔼 Figure 6: Impact of the teacher LM's sizes on Vanilla KD and MINIPLM, with the pre-training FLOPs aligned.
 The y-axis represents the average zero-shot accuracy on the downstream tasks.")

-> 🔼 The chart displays the average zero-shot accuracy on downstream tasks for Vanilla KD and MINIPLM models trained with varying teacher LM sizes, while keeping pre-training FLOPs constant.
+> 🔼 The chart displays the impact of different teacher LM sizes on the average zero-shot accuracy of downstream tasks for Vanilla KD and MINIPLM, while maintaining consistent pre-training FLOPs.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Impact of the teacher LM's sizes on Vanilla KD and MINIPLM, with the pre-training FLOPs aligned.
 The y-axis represents the average zero-shot accuracy on the downstream tasks.